kryptokrauts/nft-watch-dao/docs/faq.md

 ## What is the difference between copy paste scams and knock-off assumptions?
 Why are they treated differently?
 How does NFT Watch DAO make the determination?

-Copy paste scams are clear blatant rip-offs of other images or NFT collections that have little to no changes.
+Copy/paste scams are clear blatant rip-offs of other images or NFT collections that have little to no changes.

 Assumed knock-offs are generally very close to the original source material but are altered to fool investors into thinking it is genuine.
 NFT Watch DAO check lines, shading, angles and pixel alignment to determine whether or not a project has been ripped off opposed to a knock-off.